Sheila Shulman

 Sheila Shulman (18 October 1936 – 25 October 2014) was a rabbi in London, England.
 She was born in Brooklyn, and earned a master's degree in English and Comparative Literature in the 1960s at the City University of New York.
 She first travelled to England on a fellowship in 1967.

 Along with Elizabeth Tikvah Sarah, she was one of the first openly lesbian graduates of the Leo Baeck College.
 Shulman was ordained in 1989.
-In 1990 Shulman and a group of lesbian feminists founded London's inclusive synagogue, Beit Klal Yisrael, of which she became rabbi.
-In addition to her work there, since her ordination she worked at Finchley Reform Synagogue, initially part-time, then for some years as half-time Associate Rabbi, then part-time again.
+In 1990, Shulman and a group of lesbian radical feminists founded London's inclusive synagogue, Beit Klal Yisrael, of which she became rabbi.
+In addition to her work there, after her ordination she worked at Finchley Reform Synagogue, initially part-time, then for some years as half-time Associate Rabbi, then part-time again.
 She also taught at Leo Baeck College-Centre for Jewish Education as a part-time Lecturer in Jewish Thought.

+A collection of Shulman's sermons, Watching for the Morning, spanning ten years of congregational work was published in 2007.